assistivecards/assistivecards-unity/README.md

 Template for unity games made by Assistive Cards

-# AssistiveCards SDK
+# GameAPI

-This is a documentation for the AssistiveCards SDK, this module will be accessible from anywhere in game.
+This is a documentation for GameAPI, which is the combination of Assistive Cards SDK, Settings API and Language Manager scripts.
+This module will be accessible from anywhere in game.
+GameAPI consists of methods for retrieving assets data, storing user preferences and translating UI elements at runtime.

 ## GetPacks